SougataMukherjee/interview-kit/theory/js-ts.md

 ```
 **Q5: What is Closure?
 How do closures maintain memory?**

-A closure is combination of function or nested function and binding together with surrounding state or lexical scope
+A closure is a function that giving you to access to outer function scope from inner function.It's like your mother packing your bag in the morning and you going to pg — even though she is no longer there, you still have the tiffin, shirt, and water bottle she packed.
-a closure is giving you to access to outer function scope from inner function.access outer function scope inside inner function is call closure, it is used to module design pattern,curring,memorize.
+it is used to module design pattern,curring,memorize.
 disadvantage of closure is memory leak and freeze the browser
 Example:
 ```js